 Despite a lack of variation in the targets themselves, each turn presents a new challenge to the player due to randomly generated wind speed and direction which can affect the monkey's movement either in the air or on the ground.
 Additionally, there is a "Wheel of Danger" which can be toggled on or off.
 The Wheel appears before each player's individual turn and spins until the player stops it. the wheel can introduce hazards such as fog that decreases visibility, airborne mines that explode when touched, or bombs that rest on the target surfaces.

 There are bananas in Monkey Target, but they serve a different purpose than in the main game.
 While Bananas still award points (10 for regular bananas 20 for bunches), they are mainly for gathering power ups.
 The power ups available are listed on the right corner of the screen and ascend in order as follows: No Wind, Sticky Ball (which slows ball's roll after impact), x2 (which doubles the point value of targets, Magnet Ball (which stops the ball wherever it lands regardless of physics), and x3 (which triples the value of targets).
-By gathering bananas a player moves up this list (either a single banana or a bunch moves the player one item up), and it is possible to gather enough bananas that you cycle back from x3 to No Wind.
+By gathering bananas a player moves up this list (either a single banana or a bunch moves the player one item up), and it is possible to gather enough bananas that they cycle back from x3 to No Wind.

 Monkey Golf is a miniature golf game with 18 holes.
 It includes multiple clubs, and viewing modes.